 Dr Ranmalee Eramudugolla is a research manager in the Anstey Lab at NeuRA.
 She has a background in clinical neuropsychology and cognitive neuroscience, and works on projects examining cognitive ageing, dementia, and driving safety in older adults.
 This work involves longitudinal cohort studies and randomised controlled trials of behavioural interventions.
 She is currently involved in the Driving, Ageing Safety and Health (DASH) project, the Better Drive 2 Trial, and the PATH Through Life Project at NeuRA, and as an associate investigator on an Aboriginal dementia prevention trial led by BakerIDI.
 Her research interests include neurocognitive assessment, cognitive interventions and risk factors for cognitive decline.

-The project is funded by a Dementia Australia Research Foundation (DARF) Project Grant
+The project is funded by the Dementia Australia Research Foundation (DARF)

 The Personality and Total Health (PATH) Through Life Project is co-hosted by the Australian National University and the University of New South Wales and has been led by Professor Anstey since 2006.
 It is a large on-going population-based longitudinal cohort study comprising approximately 7500 participants.
 The study includes three cohorts including a younger (aged 20–24 at baseline), midlife (aged 40–44 at baseline) and older (aged 60–64 at baseline) adults randomly sampled from the electoral roll of the ACT and the nearby city of Queanbeyan.
 Additional waves of data collection have occurred in 4-year increments, with the 5th wave of data collection underway.
 The study involves many national and international collaborations.